jedi4ever/veewee/doc/customize.md

 IMPORTANT: If you need to change values in the templates, be sure to run `veewee vbox undefine` to remove the old definition and then `veewee vbox define` again to copy the updated template files into the definition.

-PRO Tipp: If you change template settings please let us know why.
+PRO Tip: If you change template settings please let us know why.
 We are very interested in improving the templates.